AishatAdewoyin/banking-system/README.md

 View all Customers: Displays the updated list of all customers after a transfer transaction.

 Database
 The website requires a database to store customer information and transfer records.
-You can choose from various database options such as MySQL, MongoDB, or Postgres.
-For this project, you need to create a database with a table named "Customers" and a table named "Transfers".
+I'm using PostgreSQL.
+For this project, I should create a database with a table named "Customers" and a table named "Transfers".

 The "Customers" table will include the following fields: